 Just like Strava and MapMyRun, Nike Run Club offers regular challenges and allows competing with other athletes.
 There are also personalized training plans that can help you bring your running performance to the next levels.
 In other words, Nike Run Club is a great tool for every runner, offering different features and detailed stats at no cost.

 This program got me into running and will always hold a special place in my heart.
-I started the program in May, 2012 and have since run 3 marathons!
-It’s easy enough that anyone who can walk CAN run a 5K in just a few months time!
+I started the program in May 2012 and have since run 3 marathons!
+It’s easy enough that anyone who can walk CAN run a 5K in just a few months!
 Simply invest 20-30 minutes, 3 times a week, and, in less than 3 months, you’ll be ready to cross your first finish line.

-From the very first day I started running, I’ve been using RunKeeper.
+RunKeeper is one of the best apps for runners.
+From the very first day, I started running, I’ve been using RunKeeper.
 It tracks your current pace and location and, once your run is over, you can see your elevation and split times.
 I also love using Runkeeper when I’m out hiking and have a tendency to get lost.
 With the map, I can always see exactly where I’m at and where I need to go!
 Also, watching your miles pile up every week is really motivating.

 From the charity miles website: “Simply turn on the app, choose a charity, and press start.
 As you exercise, we’ll track your distance and the money earned.
 When you’re finished, accept your sponsorship, spread the word, and we’ll send you a note confirming your good work.”
 Really – doing good AND getting fit.
 Win-win!